Spronks/JavaScript-Projects/README.md

 I made a simple counter, with 3 buttons to increment, decrement and reset to 0.

 # Day 2 - Calculator
-I made a simple calculator.
+I made a simple calculator, capable of doing the basic operations and a clear button.